Amethyst-Development/VoidTP/README.md

 - Run the command ```/function vtp:admin``` to get access to datapack commands (This  command also applies some default settings)
 - Run ```/trigger VoidTP.setspawn``` to set the spawn
 - (Optional) Modify the  minimum teleport height by using ```/trigger VoidTP.MinHeight set {value}```
+- You don't need to modify other things unless you're onto something.

 ### Limitations
 - Cannot a set teleport point for every world.